 The Compass Club of Covington County - chartered August 7, 2018

 Compass is the Young Professionals division of Pilot International.
-Compass is a community based service organization for ages 18-26 (18-28 for Japanese young adults).
+Compass is a community based service organization for high school graduates-26 (18-28 for Japanese young adults).
 It's an opportunity to participate in community service projects, develop leadership skills, and advance personal and professional goals.

 The Importance of Compass

 Compass clubs represent Pilot International's commitment to building an impactful and sustainable organization into the future.

 Compass clubs bridge the gap between Anchor and Pilot and provide membership-for-life opportunities ensuring the longevity of Pilot International.
 The expansion of Pilot through Compass allows the entire organization to have a greater impact on communities all over the world.